alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 }
 ```

-`IO<T>` stores a parameterless operation and provides ways to suspend, compose, and run it. `Pure` receives an already available value; `Delay` receives a computation and stores it without invoking it.
+`IO<T>` stores a parameterless operation and provides ways to suspend, compose, and run it. `Pure` is the value-lifting operation; `Delay` receives a computation and stores it without invoking it.

 `Map` and `FlatMap` call `Run()` only inside the delegate stored by the returned `IO`, so calling either method builds another suspended computation.
 The inner calls occur only when that returned `IO` runs.